achillean00/achillean00.github.io/docs/_posts/2021-08-06-petitpotam-to-domain-compromise.markdown.md

 # Coerced NTLM relay attack using Petitpotam, Ntlmrelayx and Mimikatz

-There has been a lot of noise in the InfoSec community about this attacked, which links a coerced NTLM relay attack and a weakness in the default Active Directory Certificate Services configuration discovered by X that allows an attacker to compromise a domain.
+There has been a lot of noise in the InfoSec community about this attacked, which links a coerced NTLM relay attack and a weakness in the default Active Directory Certificate Services configuration discovered by [SpecterOps](https://posts.specterops.io/certified-pre-owned-d95910965cd2) that allows an attacker to compromise a domain.

 ## Preparation